(Adopted November 29, 2012)

 Sec.
-1. The Annual Meeting of the Association shall be held on the first Monday in November following Election Day for the following purposes: receiving reports of the President, the Treasurer, and the Library Director; electing Trustees for the succeeding year; electing members of the Nominating Committee; and for the transacting of such other business as the Board shall present.
+1. The Annual Meeting of the Association shall be held on the first Monday in November following Election Day, unless this day falls upon a legal holiday, in which case it shall be held on the next succeeding Monday, for the following purposes: receiving reports of the President, the Treasurer, and the Library Director; electing Trustees for the succeeding year; electing members of the Nominating Committee; and for the transacting of such other business as the Board shall present.
 The Association shall post in the Library and publish a Legal Notice in a newspaper of general circulation throughout the Roslyn Union Free School District at least forty-five (45) days prior to the date of the Annual Meeting.
 The notice shall set forth the date, time, and place of the Annual Meeting and the names of those candidates for election to office as Trustees nominated by the Association's Nominating Committee pursuant to Article VI of the Bylaws.

 In the event that candidate(s) petition for election in accordance with Article VI of the Bylaws, a supplemental notice shall be so posted and published at least twenty (20) days prior to the date of the Annual Meeting setting forth the names of all petition and nominated candidates for election to the Board of Trustees.
 The Association shall mail to each Association member at least fourteen (14) days prior to the Annual Meeting notice of the date, time, and place of the Annual Meeting and the names of the candidates for election to office as Trustees nominated by the Association's Nominating Committee and by Petition pursuant to Article VI of these Bylaws.